springfall2008/batpred/docs/output-data.md

 ## Baseline data

-What your battery is expected to do with no changes made by Predbat:
+What your battery is expected to do *over the forecast_hours duration of the plan* with no changes made by Predbat:

+NB: Predbat forecasts are from 'now' to the forecast_hours duration (set in apps.yaml) into the future and shouldn't be confused with 'today' figures. e.g. predbat.pv_energy is the predicted PV energy for today and forecast_hours (typically 48) ahead so will be much larger than sensor.solcast_pv_forecast_today which is today's Solcast PV forecast.

 - predbat.battery_hours_left - The number of hours left until your home battery is predicted to run out (stops at the maximum prediction time)
 - predbat.charge_limit - The current charge limit used for the scenario in %